RebornBeat/Hearth/README.md

 **What is a tick?**
 The atomic unit.
-Every prompt, tool call, or state change the host emits is one tick, and one tick runs the fixed six-step pipeline: intercept, resolve, step, aggregate, emit, release.
+Every prompt, tool call, or state change the host emits is one tick, and one tick runs the fixed eight-step pipeline: intercept, resolve, traverse, step, aggregate, sync, emit, release.
 One event → one pipeline run → one tick record.
 A host "turn" may span many ticks; Hearth counts ticks, never host turns.

 **What if my harness can't pause?**
 Declare its real capabilities.
 It gets AUDIT — shadow or active — the identical pipeline